-6. No commissioner may during his or her term of office: (i) become a candidate for any elective public office; or (ii) hold any other elected or appointed public office except for appointment to a governmental advisory board, study commission, or ethics commission of another public agency or unit of local government; provided, however, a commissioner may resign to become a candidate for elective office or to accept an appointment to a public office.

-- (f) 7.
-Action at a hearing by the commission shall require the affirmative vote of four (4) commissioners.
-Action of any other meeting by the commission shall require the affirmative vote of three (3) commissioners. - (d)(g) The chairman of the county board may remove a commissioner, with or without cause upon a written notice to remove fremoval presented to the county board, with a copy sent to the commissioner by USPS-certified mail, return receipt requested.
+- 6. No commissioner may during his or her term of office: (i) become a candidate for any elective public office; or (ii) hold any other elected or appointed public office except for appointment to a governmental advisory board, study commission, or ethics commission of another public agency or unit of local government; provided, however, a commissioner may resign to become a candidate for elective office or to accept an appointment to a public office. - (f) 7.-Action at a hearing by the commission shall require the affirmative vote of four (4) commissioners.
+Action of any other meeting by the commission shall require the affirmative vote of three (3) commissioners. - written notice to remove of removal presented to the county board, with a copy sent to the commissioner by USPS certified mail, return receipt requested.
 The county board may overrule the removal of the commissioner by majority vote of such members elected within sixty (60) days of the notice at a regularly-scheduled meeting by a majority vote of the County Board Members elected.

-Section 2-407.2 Powers and Duties.
+Section 2-407.2 Powers and Duties-